-In addition, trafficker-applicable CSEC laws provide prosecutors with added tools for supplementing available penalties in child sex trafficking prosecutions.
-Problematically, although Fla.
+Further, Florida's CSEC laws provide prosecutors with additional tools for supplementing available penalties in child sex trafficking prosecutions.
+Specifically, Fla.
 Stat.
-Ann. § 800.04(4)(a)(2) (Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age) targets trafficker conduct, only minors under 16 years of age are protected.
-Fla.
-Stat.
-Ann. § 800.04(a)(2) states,
+Ann. § 800.04(4)(a)(2) (Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age) provides,